Employee surveys are the bedrock of evidence-based HR. They allow HR leaders to measure how committed, engaged and satisfied employees are.

 Are there development opportunities that would address evident problem areas?

-You have taken the time to collate information and analyse it to improve business outcomes.
+You have taken the time to collate information from an engagement survey and analyse it to improve business outcomes.
 The last thing you want is for your efforts to be ignored!

 First, create a presentation that clearly outlines your evaluation of the results.
 Link these results to a new strategy that will improve your people processes based on the evidence.